INDIANAPOLIS – Indianapolis has won three of its past four games and has reached 7-3 with six games left in the season.

 A resilient Colts team has fought through slow starts and personnel losses to sit currently in the AFC's second playoff seed.

 Nothing is clinched, but the positioning for Indianapolis is good through 10 games.
+Cory Redding says the team has come too far in two years not to capitalize on where it sits and for where it wants to go.

 This Sunday, the Colts go to Arizona, and here are SEVEN VICTORY KEYS: